OtherActive

 Eligibility depends on the specific purpose, such as study, employment, or family reunion, but generally requires a valid passport and supporting documents proving the intent of stay.
 No minimum age, income, or savings are specified in official structured data.
 You must intend to apply for a residence permit after entry.

-Dependents are not specified as allowed or restricted in the structured data.
-Certain subcategories like Family Reunion Visa (D) explicitly allow family members with proof of relationship, financial support, and health insurance.
-For other types, consult Albanian authorities for family inclusion options.
+Dependent eligibility depends on the visa subcategory.
+The Family Reunion Visa (D) explicitly allows family members with proof of relationship, financial support, and health insurance.
+For other subcategories, contact Albanian authorities to confirm family inclusion options.

-Processing time is not specified in structured data.
-Apply at an Albanian embassy or consulate with required documents; upon approval, enter Albania to apply for residence permit.
-Some nationalities may enter visa-free initially and apply in-country for residence.
+Apply at an Albanian embassy or consulate with your required documents.
+Upon approval, enter Albania to apply for your residence permit.
+No official processing timeline has been published.
+Some nationalities can enter visa-free initially and apply for residency in-country — confirm your eligibility before traveling.

 Typical documents include a valid passport, recent photo, proof of accommodation, financial means, medical insurance, and criminal record certificate, varying by subcategory.
 No apostille, FBI check, medical exam, or interview is required per structured data.
 Submit at embassy or consulate.